top of page

 Upcoming Classes

 Every month during the year, we have Homeschool Days!
 Explore the world in Iron Hill Museum & Science Center’s homeschool classes for individual families.
-Students ages 5-18 from the homeschool community can attend sessions designed to complement homeschool science curriculums and make homeschooling more convenient, interactive, and engaging for your family.
+Suggested for students ages 5-18 from the homeschool community, where they can attend sessions designed to complement homeschool science curriculums and make homeschooling more convenient, interactive, and engaging for your family.
 You can register by clicking on the interested month below.

 Homeschool classes meet on certain week days each month.
 Each month is a different topic.
 Each class during that month is the same program for the entire month.
 Please check dates and times on the registration page for each month.
 Admission is $3 per student.
 Registration is required for these classes.